ergoplatform/ergo-appkit/README.md

-# Polyglot: A Library for Polyglot Development of Ergo Applications
+# Appkit: A Library for Polyglot Development of Ergo Applications

 [Ergo](https://ergoplatform.org/en/) is a resilient blockchain platform for contractual money.
 In addition to [Bitcoin](https://bitcoin.org/en/)-like